I Was Raised Christian: Should I Convert for My Jewish Partner?

 • I want to simplify plans for raising our children.

 At some point, your children will mature and decide for themselves what they do and don’t believe.
 It’s not necessary, and may be hurtful, for them to grow up hearing only one parent’s strongly held convictions.
-Imagine how your children might feel later in life if they realize their need for salvation in Jesus—and wonder why you never told them about him.

 • I want my partner’s Jewish family and friends to accept me.